Lung Cancer Clinical Trial

 Immunocompromised state due to disease (e.g., HIV) or medication (e.g., transplant).

 Participants enrolled in another interventional clinical trial are not eligible.
 Participants involved in other observational trials not interrupting standard of care can participate in this study.
-Participants that enroll in another interventional clinical trial at any point for the duration of the study will no longer be eligible and, therefore, discontinued.
+Participants that take part in another interventional clinical trial prior to failing frontline treatment during their participation in the study will no longer be eligible and, therefore, discontinued.

 Participants who are pregnant are not eligible.